-In late 2014, when developing a proposed list of our peer group companies to be used in connection with making compensation decisions for 2015, Radford selected companies that were in the life sciences industry with commercial products on the market, had revenue of approximately one half (0.5x) to two and half times (2.5x) our then-projected revenue (resulting in a range of generally \$450 million to \$2.5 billion in revenue), had market values of approximately one third (0.3x) to three times (3x) our market capitalization at the time (resulting in a range of between \$2.5 billion to \$25 billion in market capitalization), and were located primarily in the United States or headquartered in Europe.
-Based on these criteria, for 2015,
+In late 2015, when developing a proposed list of our peer group companies to be used in connection with making compensation decisions for 2016, Radford selected companies that were in the life science (specifically biotechnology and specialty bio/pharma) industry with commercial products on the market, had revenue of approximately one quarter (0.25x) to three times (3x) our then-projected revenue (resulting in a range of generally \$300 million to \$4 billion in revenue), had market values of approximately one quarter (0.25x) to four times (4x) our market capitalization at the time (resulting in a range of between \$2.5 billion to \$40 billion in market capitalization), and were located primarily in the United States or headquartered in Europe.
+Based on these criteria and Radford's recommendation, our compensation committee removed Cubist Pharmaceuticals, Inc., Pharmacyclics, Inc. and Salix Pharmaceuticals, Ltd. (which were acquired since the 2015 peer group company list was approved) and added Anacor Pharmaceuticals, Inc., Horizon Pharma plc, Ionis (formerly Isis) Pharmaceuticals, Inc., Shire plc and The Medicines Company to the remaining 2015 peers to form the final 2016 list of peer companies.